liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 2. **Quantum Computing System and Architecture**

+   (1) Distributed quantum computing systems

+   - First step study on MP qubit mapping for DQC is in DAC-2024.

-   (1) The next-generation quantum computer architecture and software stack.
+   (2) The next-generation quantum computer architecture, software stack, OS, and etc.

    - QuCloud+ is in **<span style="color:#953734;">ACM TACO-2024</span>**.

-   (2) Software stack, OS for making the quantum computer performs better.

    - QuCloud is in **<span style="color:#953734;">IEEE HPCA-2021 and PACT-2020</span>**.

    (3) Quantum computing simulation as well as AI.